Childbirth in Zambia: Birth

 Similar to the pain experienced during labor women giving birth are encouraged to push through the pain.
-Typically, no pharmacological pain relief is given to mothers birthing at home and mbusas will resort to using position changes as a way to relive some of the mother's pain.
+Typically, no pharmacological pain relief is given to mothers birthing at home and mbusas will resort to using position changes as a way to relieve some of the mother's pain.

 Once the placenta is delivered it is buried in a specific place near the house or village.
-It is done this way as to protect the mother and her baby from witchcraft.
+It is done this way to protect the mother and her baby from witchcraft.
 The placenta also plays a major role in the preservation of the women's fertility.
 One mbusa states: “The placenta is buried, with the side where the baby lies facing the sky, and leaving the end of the cord showing, so that when the cord drops from the baby it should be connected with the cord buried with the placenta to protect the fertility.”.

 Some women cite the feelings of embarrassment dictating their personal behaviors.
 In a qualitative study one woman stated: “I would feel shy to have somebody next to me because we make a lot of noise and we are not covered.”.
 Furthermore, with the presence of a support person women feel that their behaviors must conform strictly with societal norms, as the support person could tell others if she did not.

 Should a complication arise women birthing at home do not have the resources of skills to be treated at home, women are transferred to the maternity center if they are able to get there logistically.
 Societal norms at times can view complications or an unhealthy mother and/or baby as the fault of the mother due to her behaviors during the pregnancy or labor.

 Obstetrical technology is not used in home births, this is one of the reason, home births with complications are transferred to a healthcare setting if possible.
 The use of technology within hospitals is also limited.
 For example, continuous fetal monitoring does not occur in most maternity centers.
 In hospitals the rate of episiotomies is not documented however it is estimated to be around 28%.